cadonuno/veracode-start-scan/README.md

 - `-cc`, `--collection_custom_field` - (optional) Colon(:)-separated key-value pairs for the custom fields to set for the COLLECTION, takes 0 or more.
 I.e.: A Field:Some Value.

 Both Application and Collection:
-- `-t`, `--team` - (optional) Teams to assign to the application, takes 0 or more - if a team does not exist, it will be created and if the application/collection exists, it WILL be updated.
+- `-t`, `--team` - Teams to assign to the application, takes 1 or more - if a team does not exist, it will be created and if the application/collection exists, it WILL be updated.
 - `-b`, `--business_unit` - (optional) Name of the Business unit to assign to the application AND collection - if the BU does not exist, it will be created and if the application/collection exists, it WILL be updated.
 - `-bo`, `--business_owner` - (optional) Name of the business owner - if the application/collection exists, it WILL be updated.
 - `-boe`, `--business_owner_email` - (optional) E-mail of the business owner - if the application/collection exists, it WILL be updated.